Texas-Analyst/Understanding-TS/README.md

 As opposed to setting the 'lib', will require each choice of options to be named + set individually.

+## tsconfig.app.json

+A tsconfig.app.json often supplements the main 'tsconfig.json'.
+When used,  it can be included within 'tsconfig.json'.

+## tsconfig.xxx.json

+Other file(s) that supplements the main compiler file (tsconfig.json) will be named so that 'xxx' is replaced as to serve as part of the name

 ## Packaged Libraries

 The package.json has all of the library modules that are